mscook/CV/CV.rst

 I have a significant number of open source repositories on GitHub_.
 I am a code contributor to the Xplor-NIH_ Nuclear Magnetic Resonance (NMR) molecular structure determination package.
 This package is one of most widely used protein structure determination packages ( > 1500 citations).

-I, my software solutions and my data analysis pipelines have resulted in a publication of a number of peer reviewed International journal articles.
+My software solutions and my data analysis pipelines have resulted in my authorship on a number of peer reviewed International journal articles.
 The most up-to-date list can be found on my `Google Scholar profile`_.

-I have supervised and lead a number of students and staff on a variety of project.
-My passion for teaching/training  was rewarded in early 2015 when I was offered a joint appointment as a Teaching Fellow within the School of Chemistry and Molecular Bioscience.
+I have supervised and lead a number of students and staff on a variety of projects.
+My passion for teaching and training was rewarded in early 2015 when I was offered a joint appointment as a Teaching Fellow within the School of Chemistry and Molecular Bioscience (joint appointment with my Software Engineering/Systems Administration role).

 .. _Python: https://www.python.org/
 .. _`Lean Startup Methodology`: http://theleanstartup.com/principles